 You could also try to have a friend install anti-pornography software on your electronic devices.
 Just don’t let them give you the password!

 Trying to stop on your own is possible but can be very difficult, especially if you don’t have accountability.
 You might want to consider connecting with others who can relate to your struggles.

-If you believe that you have an addiction or a compulsion, you may want to look into seeing a therapist.
+If you believe that you have an addiction or are really suffering from sexual compulsion, you may want to look into seeing a therapist.
 Truthfully, talk therapy is useful for anyone, not just those who suffer from addiction.